paweenwatkwanja/superman-chicken-rescue/README.md

         - run the test

 # solution approach
 - As the first solution which comes to my mind is to use iteration approach, that solution uses brute force with nested iteration, resulting in the time complexity of O(n^2).
 I try to figure how to reduce the time complexity to just O(n).
 The solution is to use recursion.
 This reduces the time comlexity from O(n^2) to O(n).
-However, the trade-off of the recursive approach is that it uses more resources.????????
+However, the trade-off of the recursive approach is that it uses more resources.

 # solution explanation
 - first block (line 6 - 11)
-    - the first 'if' is for overall base case which will stop the recursion.
+    - the first condition is for a base case which will stop the recursion.
-    - inside the 'if', there is a base case for the first stack call of an input with len == 1.
+    - inside the codition, there is another condition checking if it is the first stack call and the length of an input is one.
+Then stop recursion and return the maxCoveredChicken which is one.

 - second block (line 13 - 27)
+    - the first condition in this section is to check whether the next position is beyond the coverRange or not.
-    - the rescue steps
+    - if it is beyond the coverRange,

     - the 'if' checks if next position is beyond the coverRange.
     - if yes (no chickens within the coverRange), slice the positions by starting from the next position onwards.
     - if no (execute the loop), check how many chikens are in the coverRange.